grzegorzSpiewak/timeline/README.md

    3. Open Git Bash or Console and clone link on your desktop (git clone `repository link`).
    4. Enter folder in Console (cd `folder name`).
    5. Type `npm install` or `npm i` to set up working environment.
-   6. When installation is over type `npm start` in console and whait few secound to lounch a project.
+   6. When installation is over type `npm start` in console and whait few seconds to launch a project.
    7. The project runs on http://localhost:3000/

 C. About Timeline